 Anthropologists believe the invention of numbers and writing emerged shortly after the invention of agriculture.
 With a surplus of food, early humans had free time to specialize in skills and develop goods and services that could be traded with other groups.
-For this, quantifying harvests, livestock, and values was necessary.
+For this, [quantifying - maybe replace with "counting" as you use "quality in the next sentence] harvests, livestock and values was necessary.
 This saw the birth of Quantity.
-A major difference here is that quantity is a simplification of quality.
+A major difference here is that quantity is a simplification of quality [Not sure if I agree.
+Maybe more of a simplification or piece of a total understanding, rather than quality?].
 It allows for a quick assessment between separate groups of things being compared.
 Quantity is cold, objective, and emotionless.
-Put yourself in the sandals of a Mesopotamian farmer that just traded 10 of your bushels of barley for 6 of your neighbors goats.
+Put yourself in the sandals of a Mesopotamian farmer that just traded 10 of your bushels of barley for six of your neighbors goats.
 How would you judge this trade?
 Well if the going rate was 2 bushels of barley for 1 goat, you may feel like you got a good deal from a quantity perspective.
 But quantity masks the context of quality.
 What if the six goats you got were sick or injured?
 What if you got goats only of one gender and therefore could not breed them to make more goats?
 The context of the problem changes the quality assessment you have and quantity blinds you to making a fair judgment.

 Would you trust picking out an avocado to quantity?
 Heck no!
 And why?
 There are intangible things that quantity cannot dig into.
 Examples: They need to be at the right stage of ripeness for when you’ll eat them, not damaged, and the size to accommodate your serving.